vvvar/checkmark/README.md

 checkmark fmt --check git@github.com:vvvar/checkmark.git
 ```

 > **NOTE**: checkmark will try to use your existing SSH keys in the default location (`~/.ssh`).
-If you're having problems ensure that you can do a normal clone using your local git client.
+If you're having problems, ensure that you can do a normal clone using your local git client.

 ## Contributing